 If a backout is initiated later in the deployment window, restoration time may exceed the downtime planned for deployment.
 This risk is mitigated by scheduling deployments for weekends and other times when expected usage levels are low.

 5.5.
 Authority for Backout

-If a backout is necessary, approval for the backout comes from the VA Product Manager REDACTED.
+If a backout is necessary, approval for the backout comes from the VA Product Manager [REDACTED] and the VA Project Manager [REDACTED].

 5.6.
 Backout Procedures